ariffmd-git/ariffmd-git/README.md

 Hello!
 I’m Arif, and this is my GitHub account.
 A little bit about myself - I document APIs - that's easy.
 Writing great API documentation is hard.
-I write code samples, applications, and API reference guides with attention to details that developers like!!
+I write code samples, API reference guides, and API Tutorials with attention to details that developers like!!

 I use GitHub to: